RiichiNomi/ronnie/README.md

 1. Load the [Mahjong Soul Tournament Management] page.
 (This is a nice one because it won't establish the websocket connection right away)
 1. Enable the Frame Inspector and put the window aside.
 1. Complete the Twitter authentication process.
-1. Look for websocket payloads that are about 150-200 bytes.
+1. Back in the Frame Inspector, look for websocket payloads that are about 150-200 bytes.
-1. In the pipenv shell, use `scripts/mjs_decode 'PASTE PAYLOAD HERE'` until you find the message with `oauth2Login`.
+1. In the pipenv shell, use `scripts/mjs_decode 'PASTE PAYLOAD HERE'` against those payloads until you find the message with `oauth2Login`.
 The UUID-looking field will then be your access token.

 [Websocket Frame Inspector]: https://chrome.google.com/webstore/detail/websocket-frame-inspector/nlajeopfbepekemjhkjcbbnencojpaae?hl=en
 [Mahjong Soul Tournament Management]: https://mahjongsoul.tournament.yo-star.com/dhs/index.html